-Moralistic judgements are when we judge another person [often as wrong or bad] when they do things that are not in agreement with our values or we don't understand.
-If you say
+Evaluations and moralistic judgements are when we judge another person [often as “wrong” or “bad” but also including terms like “good” and “awesome”] when they do things that are not in agreement with our values or that we don’t understand.

-Insults, put downs, labels, name calling, evaluations, criticisms, comparisons, and diagnoses are all forms of moral judgements.
+Insults, put downs, labels, name calling, most compliments, criticisms, comparisons, and diagnoses are all forms of evaluation.

 We can accept “different” behavior or behavior we don’t understand without condoning the behavior.